 The Sleep Films

-Corinthia Hotel London commissioned two eight-minute films which were premièred in the hotel in May 2014 to launch our Sleep Activity.
-The theme of the films is ‘The Power of Sleep’ and they will be filmed in the hotel by two up-and-coming young filmmakers.
+Corinthia Hotel London commissioned two eight-minute films which were premièred in the hotel in May 2014 to launch our Sleep activity.
+The theme of the films was ‘The Power of Sleep’ and they were filmed in the hotel by two up-and-coming young filmmakers.

 The filmmakers were chosen by a panel of distinguished film and media industry judges – including Director Mike Figgis and Producer Eric Fellner - as part of the hotel’s 2014 Artist in Residence programme.